ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 * * `Screen->ComboS[pos]`
 * * `Screen->ComboE[pos]`
 * `Screen->LoadFFC(ffcid)` can return any FFC within the current region.
 Before regions, `ffcid` could be `1-128`
-* For everything else on `Screen->`, it accesses the top-left screen in the region
+* For everything else on `Screen->`, it accesses just a single screen

 Before regions, to iterate every combo on a screen you loop between 0 and 176.
 With regions, the upper value is instead `Region->NumCombos` - when not in a region, this value is 176.
 To make scripts compatible with regions, replace 176 with `Region->NumCombos`.

+To get the correct value of `pos` for a given `x` and `y` coordinate, you can still use `ComboAt(x, y)`.
+This will use the current region to determine the combo position.

 To access other screens of the current region, use `mapdata`.
 There is `Game->LoadMapData(map, screen)`, `Game->LoadTempScreen(layer)`, and `Game->LoadScrollingScreen(layer)`.
 These all return a `mapdata`: